 Over the years the collection has evolved – for example we have an extensive collection of works by expressionist painter Albert Adams and a number of works by the Young British Artists (YBAs).

-Since 2013, we have taken a more clearly defined and articulated approach which focuses on three areas of collecting: About the Digital, Chinese Contemporary Art and From the North.
+Since 2013, the aim of the collecting policy has been to tell ‘the story of now’ through working in collaboration with contemporary artists and arts organisations across the North West of England and beyond.
+The University actively commissions and acquires work focusing on three strands: About the Digital, Chinese Contemporary Art and From the North.
 We are also building a body of work by our students and alumni through opportunities such as the Chancellor and Vice Chancellor Portraits and our Scholarship Programme.

 The University of Salford Art Collection Museums Accreditation award was renewed by Arts Council England in 2016.